jimhigson/oboe.js-website/content/examples.md

 // Start downloading some data.
 // Every time we see a new thing in the data stream, use
 // d3 to add an element to our visualisation.
-This basic
+This pattern
-// pattern should work for most visualistions built in d3. oboe('/data/things')
+// should work for most d3 based visualistions. oboe('/data/things')
    .node('$things.*', function( thingsArray ){